prm3theus/swarm-feeder/README.md

 # 🐝 swarm-feeder 🍯 (in progress)
-Use a sticky & memorable name to seed a p2p swarm and generate feeds, managed by [multifeed](https://github.com/kappa-db/multifeed).. in the web 🕸️.
+Use a sticky & memorable name to seed a p2p swarm and generate feeds, managed by [multifeed](https://github.com/kappa-db/multifeed) for the web 🕸️.

 Really just an opinionated & useful combination of abstractions from a few ~floating hypercore based modules (e.g. hypercore, hyperswarm, multifeed, crypto, etc.) for any p2p farmer, punk, or api(ar)ists.